 What’s more, Dalat is home to thousands of species of flowers.
 That’s why it is quite obvious to notice that Dalat Flower Festival is one of the traditional events having branded for the homeland of many hidden charms.

 There’s no limit if the Dalat Flower Festival is anything to go by.
 In previous years, highlights have included a horse and cart, Egyptian sphinx, a giant peacock, and even a temple!
-Don’t miss the opening ceremony; an array of colourful costumes, fireworks, and spectacular performances.
+Don’t miss the opening ceremony; an array of colorful costumes, fireworks, and spectacular performances.

 Dating back to the first held Dalat Flower Festival on 10 – 18 December 2005, it was such an impressively successful event ever with lots of performances of more than 160 kinds of dazzling flower floats, lavish performing art programs and splendid fireworks display.